akruszewski/gibl/manuscript/chapter2.md

 I> A tree is a hierarchical, recursive data structure that can have two possible values:
 I>
 I> 1.
 An empty value
 I> 1.
-A single value, coupled together with another two sub-trees
+A single value, coupled together with another two (sub)trees

 A family tree is one example of a tree.
 Another example of a tree is a binary tree where the left subtree's value is less than the current value and the right subtree's value is greater than the current value: